yhasan47/lahman-baseball-yhasan47/README.md

 * Joining Data in SQL
 * Intermediate SQL

-### Use SQL queries to find answers to the *Initial Questions*.
-You may use SQL, Excel Power Pivot, and/or Python to answer each of the *Open-Ended Questions*:
+### Use SQL queries to find answers to the questions.

 #### Questions